tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

 Setting up a chat room for your team is probably one of the most important action you can do to improve its efficiency and productivity.
-90% of its communication should occur there. **You have all your conversation, files and links history, you can create groups of discussions, the process to send a message is so much easier**!
+90% of its communication should occur there.
+With a chat room solution **conversations history is easily accessible, you can simultaneously participate to multiple groups of discussions, sending a message is so much easier**!
 Aren't you bored of clicking *New Message*, filling in recipients addresses?
 Even clicking on *Respond* is painful.
 You should use your chat room to communicate even if you work